Application Guidelines for the 2019 Master's Programs

 9. Foreigner Physical Examination Form (click to download) completed in Chinese or English, bearing the stamp of the hospital.

 10. Financial Support Guarantee Statement (click to download) and its supporting documents completed in Chinese or English, certifying that the applicant has sufficient funds to cover his or her tuition, accommodation, living expenses and international travels during his or her study in China.
-The minimum amount of funding required is RMB 100,000.
-Only one’s relatives can act as his or her financial sponsor.
+Only applicant himself/herself or his/her relative can act as financial sponsor.
 The Statement should be accompanied by a copy of the financial sponsor’s valid passport or identification certificate.
 Applicants for scholarships are not exempt from this requirement.

 11. Applicants for entry into the School of Architecture and Civil Engineering and College of Arts should possess drawing skills and are required to present sample artistic works.